mw-orcl/Move_Improve/lab800/content.md

 The Swingbench workload on the App Server runs against ATP through the Service Gateway.
 Throughout the run, CPU is saturated at 100% utilization, so it’s a good test to scale the cores.
 First let’s open SQL Developer tool to check the core count.

-## Disclaimer ##

-The following is intended to outline our general product direction.
-It is intended for information purposes only, and may not be incorporated into any contract.
-It is not a commitment to deliver any material, code, or functionality, and should not be relied upon in making purchasing decisions.
-The development, release, and timing of any features or functionality described for Oracle’s products remains at the sole discretion of Oracle.

 ## Requirements ##

 - Web Browser